Relive the 90s Fashion Decade With These 85 Iconic Trends

 Introduced by celebrities like Madonna and Jane Fonda, spandex bike shorts were worn in and out of the gym.

-The highest 90s moment of the bike shorts was reached when Princess Diana was spotted wearing her De Marchi orange biker shorts in the park.
+The highest moment of the bike shorts was when Princess Diana let go of her Sloane Ranger attire to wear her De Marchi orange biker shorts in the park.

 The royal matched the orange shorts with a navy blue oversized sweatshirt branded by Virgin Atlantic, gifted to her by Sir Richard Branson.